-Humboldt Gardens Mixed-Use Development
+Humboldt Gardens Mixed Use Development

 This sustainable, innovative mixed-use development on five acres reinvigorates Portland’s Humboldt neighborhood with family housing and a mixed-use building.
 The family housing includes 13 two- and three-story townhouses and flats with a total of 74 units ranging from one to four bedrooms.
 The LEED Gold-certified mixed-use building houses a Head Start center, a Community Policing office, and a Neighborhood Networking office on the ground floor with 56 one and two-bedroom rental apartments above.